-Our overview covers key aspects of hospitality, such as market size, employment figures, main sectors, and major trends influencing the industry.
+Our overview covers key aspects of hospitality, such as market size, main sectors, and major trends influencing the industry.

 What is hospitality?